You know that yoga makes you feel good, but what exactly are the medical benefits behind this and how does it affect your mind and body?

 Reduce Stress and Anxiety

 It has long been known that yoga does wonders for the mind.
-From breathing techniques to relaxation and meditation- yoga is about being mindful and present in the moment.
-Certain aspects of anxiety in particular have shown encouraging results, such as obsessive compulsive disorder as described in the British Medical Journal.
+From breathing techniques to relaxation and meditation, yoga is about being mindful and present in the moment.
+Certain aspects of anxiety in particular have shown encouraging results from frequent yoga sessions, such as obsessive compulsive disorder as described in the British Medical Journal.

 Relieve Chronic Pain

 The deep breathing and twists involved in a yoga session promote regular bowels and reduce that bloated feeling.
-This can help constipation and indigestion which leaves you feeling ready for the day.
+This can help constipation and indigestion.
 Good bowel health is an important part of a healthy lifestyle too.

 Improve Memory and Focus

 An American study found a significant difference in brain function after a 20 minute Hatha yoga class.
 The test concluded that compared to jogging, people were more able to concentrate, learn and retain information after a yoga session.
-They believe that this could be because yoga calms the mind and reduces distracting thoughts- two of the main things we battle in daily life.
+They believe that this could be because yoga calms the mind and reduces distracting thoughts.

 Promote Cardiovascular Health and Fertility

-Ok this is the big one.
-By being more physically active we improve the health of our heart and blood vessels which results in a lower risk of heart attacks, strokes and even improves fertility!
+By being more physically active we improve the health of our heart and blood vessels which results in a lower risk of heart attacks, strokes and even improves fertility.
 How exactly?

 Exercise is known to induce multiple beneficial changes: reducing cholesterol, stabilising sugar levels (meaning there is less chance of developing type 2 diabetes) and reducing blood pressure.
-All these affects, (along with a reduced BMI and lower stress levels as we mentioned earlier) can improve the health of your heart and can improve your chances of conceiving which can be linked to obesity.
+All these affects, (along with a reduced BMI and lower stress levels as we mentioned earlier) can improve the health of your heart and can improve your chances of conceiving.

-Yoga is the perfect way to enhance your wellbeing and by putting aside just 10 minutes a day to focus on yourself you can feel better and brighter.
-We can talk you through the relaxation process to minimise distraction and help you be more mindful in your practice.
+Yoga is the perfect way to enhance your well-being and by putting aside just 10 minutes a day to focus on yourself you can feel better and brighter.